Cervical screening saves lives

 How the program works

 Cervical screening is done through your doctor, nurse or health worker.
 It’s likely to take just a few minutes.
-Talk to your health care professional about your screening needs – including whether you are eligible for self-collection.
+Talk to your health care professional about your screening options, including the option of self-collection.

 Learn more about the screening process.